liuyxpp/liuyxpp.github.io/_posts/2020-04-23-scattering-5.md

 \end{equation}\label{eq:atom}
 $$

-where $n_e(\vr)$ is the time-averaged electron density distribution of the atom, and $\vr$ is defined by puting the origin of the reference coordinate system on the center of the atom.
+where $n_e(\vr)$ is the time-averaged electron density distribution of the atom, and $\vr$ is defined by putting the origin of the reference coordinate system on the center of the atom.
 For a free atom, $n_e(\vr)$ bares spherical symmetry.
 Consequently, the atomic form factor only depends on the magnitude of the scattering vector.
 By expressing eq.\eqref{eq:atom} in a spherical coordinate system and performing integration over inclination and azimuth, we find

 $$
 \begin{split}